 Future Trends and Opportunities

-1. Artificial Intelligence (AI) and Automation: India is emerging as a leader in AI and automation, with the AI market expected to reach $7.8 billion by 2025.
-Cities like Bengaluru and Hyderabad are home to numerous AI-focused startups and research centers, making them ideal locations for companies looking to acquire businesses with expertise in AI and automation technologies.
+India is becoming a leader in AI, with the market expected to reach $7.8 billion by 2025.
+Bengaluru and Hyderabad are home to many AI-focused firms, offering strong acquisition targets.